ejgallego/coq-lsp/controller-js/README.md

 The worker needs two parts to work:

 - the worker binary
+- the worker OCaml filesystem (`controller-js/coq-fs-core.js`)
-- the worker filesystem
+- the worker Coq filesystem (`controller-js/coq-fs.js`)

 which are then bundled in a single `.js` file.

-Type
+The worker OCaml filesystem includes:
+- `META` files for anything used by Coq
+- transpiled `.cma` to `.js` files for plugins that will be loaded by Coq

+Type:

 ```
-make controller-js/coq-fs-core.js && make js
+make patch-for-js                 # (only once, patch Coq for JS build)
+make controller-js/coq-fs-core.js # build the OCaml filesystem, needed when plugins change
+make js                           # build the worker and link with the FS.
 ```
-to build the worker filesystem and the worker, which will be placed under `editor/code/out`.
+to get a working build in `editor/code/out`.

 As of now the build is very artisanal and not flexible at all, we hope to improve it soon.